 4. ActionTo exercise your Chinese reading, you can read Chinese articles from the Internet, magazine, or books about topics that you like.
 If it is boring or too difficult, stop and find something new.
 You can read for pleasure for at least an hour a day, change your phone language to Mandarin, or send text messages as often as possible.

-I can understand that forming sentences in the beginning could take you ages, but when you have typed " 你nǐ 今jīn 天tiān 好hǎo 嗎mā ?" for 10 times, you will do it as easy as drinking water !
+I can understand that forming sentences, in the beginning, could take you ages, but when you have typed " 你nǐ 今jīn 天tiān 好hǎo 嗎mā ?" for 10 times, you will do it as easy as drinking water!

 Claire started her career as a teacher since she was 22.
 She has taught arts, English, and Mandarin.
 She has got TEC (Teaching English to Children), TESOL (Teaching English to Speakers of Other Languages) and TCSOL (Teaching Chinese to Speakers of Other Languages) certifications.
 Teaching is the greatest passion in her life.

 For the past 4 years, she has taught Mandarin at three Mandarin learning centers, and she was also a Chinese tutor in Canada.
 She moved back to Taiwan in January to run her own Mandarin teaching service in Taipei, Taiwan.
-As a result of her plenty teaching experience, she is an expert in teaching students of all different levels, ages, and backgrounds.
+As a result of her plenty of teaching experience, she is an expert in teaching students of all different levels, ages, and backgrounds.
 She is recognized as a professional, patient and dedicated teacher.

 Claire started to make some short videos for Chinese learners to learn some Chinese learning tips and slangs, here is the link: